 - The Black Engagement Network (BEN)

 - The NFL and works year round with the YOU CAN PLAY PROJECT, an organization dedicated to ensuring equality, respect, and safety for all athletes, without regard to sexual orientation and/or gender identity.
 Together with You Can Play, the NFL hosts events at major tentpole events (i.e. Kickoff, Pro Bowl, etc), giving current and former NFL players an opportunity to spend time with local LGBTQ youth and their allies.

 - The NFL collaborated with the AD COUNCIL for their launch of a PSA called “Fans of Love,” an extension of their Love Has No Labels campaign.
 The PSAs, filmed at the 2017 Pro Bowl, put a twist on the traditional kiss cam by replacing it with an unbiased camera that features all forms of love—friendships, families, and romantic relationships—across race, religion, gender, sexuality, ability, and age.

 The NFL, its players and teams are committed to improving their communities.
 We recognize our joint ability to effect positive, constructive and meaningful change in our country.
 We also recognize that such change requires committed, sustained, thoughtful and strategic engagement.
-Together with Players Coalition, the league and its clubs are supporting organizations across the country who are increasing access to opportunity for underserved communities, with a particular focus on:
+Together with Players Coalition, an independent 501(c)(3) entity, the league and its clubs are supporting organizations across the country who are increasing access to opportunity for underserved communities, with a particular focus on: